Flights To Bahrain, Kingdom of Bahrain - Travel Tips & Information

 Planning a trip to Bahrain from Muscat.
 SalamAir offers direct flights to Bahrain every week, use the widget below to check out the cheap tickets to Bahrain!

 Located between the Qatar peninsula and the northeastern coast of Saudi Arabia, Bahrain is a country in the Persian Gulf and the third-smallest nation in Asia after the Maldives and Singapore.
 Its capital is Manama, the official language is Arabic with English widely spoken.
 Bahrain is the site of the ancient Dilmun civilization.
 It has been famed since antiquity for its pearl fisheries, which were considered the best in the world into the 19th century.

-The Climate in Bahrain is hot in the summer, cold and dry winter.
-Rainfall in Bahrain is minimal and irregular which mostly occur in winter.
+The Climate in Bahrain is hot in the summer and cold and dry in winter.
+Rainfall in Bahrain is minimal and irregular and mostly occurs in winter.

 As an attractive tourist destination, Bahrain received a huge number of visitors every year.
 Most of these are coming from the Arab states.
-The visitors travel to Bahrain to discover its rich history and culture including its forts, Museums, mosques and its sandy beaches.
+Visitors travel to Bahrain to discover its rich history and culture including its forts, Museums, mosques, and its sandy beaches.
 In Manama, you can explore Bahrain’s history and culture at the likes of the Al-Fateh Mosque and the Bahrain National Museum.
-The story of the Bahraini people is so rich because the country lies on the major Arabian Gulf trading routes, its deep and safe natural harbours popular with sailors since time immemorial.
+The story of the Bahraini people is so rich because the country lies on the major Arabian Gulf trading routes, its deep and safe natural harbors popular with sailors since time immemorial.